Skip to main content

 They're never there to harm us.

-If the energy swirls like a storm or builds like a fire, let it do what it needs to do.
 Wildfire clears out what’s dead so the living can thrive.
-Nutrients that get released in this process return more quickly to the soil than if they had decayed slowly over time.
+Nutrients released in this process return to the soil faster than if they'd decayed slowly over time.

 Let the sensations burn until only ashes remain.